lennardrueffert/pizzaRagazzi/README.md

 # pizzaRagazzi
-A University Project, created in a Group with 4 other Students named (namen noch eintragen)
+A University Project, created in a Group with the following 4 other Students:
+-Andreas Balser
+-Daniel Schuhmann
+-Jacob Munke
+-Julian Dockendorf